 Manifestations of inflammation of the intestine may vary.
 Constant abdominal cramps, diarrhoea, and constipation are illnesses that are very common and familiar to almost everyone.
 Those who experience these symptoms do not always find it necessary to go to the doctor.

-However, there is a high chance that these symptoms directly indicate intestinal inflammation, which is caused by a combination of pathologies that usually develop within the organ.
-Various types of inflammations occur in different parts of the gut, however, each is caused by the same cycle of pathological processes within intestinal mucosa.
+However, there is a high chance that these symptoms directly indicate inflammation of the intestine.
+Besides, various types of inflammations occur in different parts of the gut.
+Moreover, the causes of each originate from the same cycle of pathological processes within the intestinal mucosa.
 These lead to the previously mentioned symptoms and reduce the functionality of the digestive system.

-Intestinal inflammations can cause the following symptoms:
+Inflammation of the intestine can cause the following symptoms:

 Some inflammatory processes, like nonspecific ulcerative colitis, still have unclear aetiology.
 Genetic and hereditary factors can affect the chances of developing intestinal inflammations.
 However, they are unlikely to be determinant, and it occurs at the same rate for both women and men.